rahim-hashim/video_transcripts/_Transcripts/Andrew Huberman/20240508_Andrew Huberman.md

 *  And then all of the other protocols that we've mentioned.
 *  But start with regularity.
 *  Get that straight.
-*  And I would also say your timing too,
+*  And I would also say your timing too.
-*  the R and the T of QQRT.
+*  The R and the T of QQRT.
 *  Figure out your chronotype.
-*  Get good with your chronotype as best you can
+*  Get good with your chronotype as best you can.
-*  and then get regular.
+*  And then get regular.
 *  If you do those two things,
 *  sleep in synchrony with your chronotype
 *  rather than against it,